 whereas, in general, opt-out consent would be sufficient pursuant to the GLBA.408 The written consent (opt-in) of the consumers must be obtained, if financial information shall be disclosed to third parties that are neither affiliates nor financial institutions for the purpose of offering non-financial products and services.
-409 However, when disclosing non-public personal information to an affiliate, a health insurer must only provide the insured with an opt-out option and remind them annually in writing that the information is being disclosed.410 An opt-out notice must also be sent if a financial institution wants to share financial information with another (non-affiliated) financial institution for the purpose of offering financial products or services.411 However, under the CFIPA financial institutions are not required to obtain a consumer's consent for sharing non-medical, non-public information with their fully owned subsidiaries, as long as they are engaged in the same line of business and regulated by the same functional regulator.412 information for individualising insurance contracts in accordance with the willingness to pay.
+However, when disclosing non-public personal information to an affiliate, a health insurer must only provide the insured with an opt-out option and remind them annually in writing that the information is being disclosed.410 An opt-out notice must also be sent if a financial institution wants to share financial information with another (non-affiliated) financial institution for the purpose of offering financial products or services.
+However, under the CFIPA financial institutions are not required to obtain a consumer's consent for sharing non-medical, non-public information with their fully owned subsidiaries, as long as they are engaged in the same line of business and regulated by the same functional regulator.

+123 Insurers would be interested in non-public financial information for individualising insurance contracts in accordance with the willingness to pay.
 In such a scenario the CFIPA's requirements regarding the disclosure of non-public personal information need to be observed.
-Opt-out and opt-in requirements do limit the information on which the individualisation of insurance contracts may be based with regard to individuals that object to their information is based on non-public financial information already in possession of an insurer or its subsidiaries, the CFIPA does not limit the leeway for individualisation.
+Opt-out and opt-in requirements do limit the information on which the individualisation of insurance contracts may be based with regard to individuals that object to their information being shared.
+But as far as the individualisation is based on non-public financial information already in possession of an insurer or its subsidiaries, the CFIPA does not limit the leeway for individualisation.